expo/expo/docs/pages/versions/v40.0.0/sdk/location.md

   - **accuracy : [LocationAccuracy](#locationaccuracy)** -- Location manager accuracy.
 Pass one of [LocationAccuracy](#locationaccuracy) enum values.
 For low-accuracy the implementation can avoid geolocation providers that consume a significant amount of power (such as GPS).
   - **timeInterval (_number_)** -- Minimum time to wait between each update in milliseconds.
 Default value depends on `accuracy` option. (**Android only**)
   - **distanceInterval (_number_)** -- Receive updates only when the location has changed by at least this distance in meters.
 Default value may depend on `accuracy` option.
-  - **deferredUpdatesInterval (_number_)** -- Minimum time interval in miliseconds that must pass since last reported location before all later locations are reported in a batched update.
+  - **deferredUpdatesInterval (_number_)** -- Minimum time interval in milliseconds that must pass since last reported location before all later locations are reported in a batched update.
 Defaults to `0`.
   - **deferredUpdatesDistance (_number_)** -- The distance in meters that must occur between last reported location and the current location before deferred locations are reported.
 Defaults to `0`.
   - **showsBackgroundLocationIndicator (_boolean_)** -- A boolean indicating whether the status bar changes its appearance when location services are used in the background.
 Defaults to `false`. (**Takes effect only on iOS 11.0 and later**)
   - **foregroundService (_object_)** -- Use this option to put the location service into a foreground state, which will make location updates in the background as frequent as in the foreground state.
 As a downside, it requires a sticky notification, so the user will be aware that your app is running and consumes more resources even if backgrounded. (**Available since Android 8.0**)